Bull Point Lighthouse: The new lighthouse

 In September 1972 the headland on which the lighthouse stood subsided making the structure dangerous.
-Trinity House used an old light tower from Braunton Sands for two years whilst a new structure was rebuilt further inland.
-This was completed in 1974 at a cost of £71,000 and is currently in use; much equipment was reused from the old lighthouse, including the 1960 optic and fog signal.
-The sector light was also retained.
-It was fully automated from completion, stands 11 metres tall, has a light intensity of 800,000 candelas and can be seen for 24 nmi.
+Trinity House used an old light tower from nearby Braunton Sands for two years whilst a new structure was rebuilt further inland.
+This was completed in 1974 at a cost of £71,000 and is currently in use.
+It was designed by an in-house team led by Ian Clingan, and built by T. R. Yeo & Sons (a local firm of contractors).
+Much equipment was reused from the old lighthouse, including the 1960 optic and diaphone fog signal.
+The new lighthouse stood 11 metres tall, had a light intensity of 800,000 candelas and could be seen for 24 nmi.
+The sector light was also retained, shone from a window at the base of the tower.

+The new Bull Point Lighthouse was opened by Captain David Tibbitts (deputy master of Trinity House) on 25 July 1975.
+It was classed as a 'husband and wife' station: the light and foghorn were fully automatic from the start, but maintained by a resident keeper and his wife.
+The old lighthouse and engine room were demolished, but the adjacent keepers' cottages were retained and used by Trinity House as holiday accommodation for its staff.

 The triple F-type diaphone foghorn was switched off in 1988, but inside the redundant equipment remains intact.
-The lighthouse was automated in 1995.
+The lighthouse was automated and no longer staffed in 1995.
+The range of the light was reduced in 2025 to 18 nmi.

-The site can be visited by an adjacent public footpath.
+The site can be reached by an adjacent public footpath, although the lighthouse compound itself is private property and not accessible to visitors.
 The old lighthouse keepers' cottages are now being let out to tourists as self-catering holiday establishments.